Buyer’s Guide to Hay Equipment

 Belt rakes, also called power rakes, have all the advantages of a rotary rake.
 They can handle both wet and dry forage; they make a fluffy, consistent windrow; the tines do not touch the ground, reducing contamination of the forage; and they come in a wide variety of sizes.

 Belt rakes, however, have a number of advantages over rotary rakes.
 For the same raking width, belt rakes are much more compact in size, making them much easier to use and store.
-Their compactness and lighter weight also makes them easier for your tractor to lift, making transport and navigation of rough terrain simpler.
-They are available in a wider range of working widths, from over 10 feet, like the Molon 300 power rake, down to 4 feet, like the Molon 120H power rake, making them ideal for working in tight spaces like orchards and pine plantations.
+Their compactness and lighter weight also make them easier for your tractor to lift, making transport and navigation of rough terrain simpler.
+They are available in a wider range of working widths, from up to 10 feet, like the Ibex TM120, down to 4 feet, like the Ibex TXP78, making them ideal for working in tight spaces like orchards and pine plantations.

 The versatility of a belt rake cannot be matched by any other type of rake.
 Going from rake to tedder is as easy as removing the hay stop and making a wheel adjustment, requiring only a few seconds and no tools.
 Lowering the rake with a simple adjustment of the wheels allows the tines to aggressively contact the ground, which is great for dethatching lawns or preparing a seedbed for planting.